 Continuing Education Credits

-*This course is approved by the Michigan Social Work Continuing Education Collaborative.
-(Approval # 031913-00)
+*This course will be approved by the Michigan Social Work Continuing Education Collaborative.

-*This course has been submitted through the MCOLES Network and 302 Training Funds can be used.
+*This course will be submitted through the MCOLES Network and 302 Training Funds can be used.